wojtekmach/req/README.md

 See [`Req.new/1`] for more information on available options.

-Virtually all of Req's features are broken down into individual pieces - steps.
-Req works by running the request struct through these steps.
+Virtually all of Req's features are broken down into individual pieces -- steps.
 You can easily reuse or rearrange built-in steps or write new ones.
-Importantly, steps are just regular functions.
 Here is another example where we append a request step that inspects the URL just before requesting it:

 ```elixir
 req =